 NEW SECTION.
 Section 8.
 9-1-1 grants.
-(1) The department shall, in consultation with the 9-1-1 advisory council created pursuant to [section 1], award competitive grants annually using the account established pursuant to [section 6(2)(b)] for private telecommunications providers and for local government entities that host public safety answering points.
-Beginning July 1, 2018, grants must be awarded to private telecommunications providers, local government entities that host public safety answering points, or both in accordance with this section and rules adopted by the department in accordance with [section 4].
+(1) The department shall, in consultation with the advisory council created pursuant to [section 1], award competitive grants annually using the account established for private telecommunications providers and local governments pursuant to [section 6(2)(b)].
+Beginning July 1, 2018, grants must be awarded to private telecommunications providers, local governments, or both in accordance with this section and rules adopted by the department in accordance with [section 4].

-(2) Except as provided in subsection (3), grants may be awarded to private telecommunications providers and to local government entities that host public safety answering points for:
+(2) Except as provided in subsection (3), grants may be awarded to private telecommunications providers and local governments for:

-(a) emergency telecommunications systems plans;

-(b) project feasibility studies or project plans;
+- (a) emergency telecommunications systems plans; - (b) project feasibility studies or project plans;

-(c) the implementation, operation, and maintenance of 9-1-1 systems, equipment, devices, and data; and applications on the following order of priority:
+(c) the implementation, operation, and maintenance of 9-1-1 systems, equipment, devices and data; and